remotion-dev/template-three/README.md

 ## License

-Notice that for some entities a Remotion company license is needed.
+Note that for some entities a Remotion company license is needed.
 Read [the Remotion License here](https://github.com/JonnyBurger/remotion/blob/main/LICENSE.md).

 The content of this template is licensed under MIT.